maganti/datasciencecoursera/tidydata/README.md

 ######3: Sets the names of the variable columns in the test and train data sets to the ones read from the activity_labels text file ######
 - the features.txt file, contains the variable names for the measurements found in the test and train data sets read in
 - this data frame has an integer variable containing values 1:561, for the number of columns and a factor variables that has 477 levels, showing that there are duplicate column variables
-- therefore this is read in a character columns to have 561 variables with 561 variable names (some being duplicates)
+- therefore this is read in as a  "character" column to have 561 variables with 561 variable names (some being duplicates)
 - Subsequent processing during the extract stage wil address the duplicate columns